10 Dating Profile Clichés (and What to Write Instead)

 When you see it: Could mean a yearly Hawaii trip, touring U.S. national parks, or collecting passport stamps every month.
 Almost everyone says this, so look or ask for the details.

-If it’s in your profile: Show, don’t tell: “Best trip so far: eating ramen during a 12-hour layover at Narita airport.”
+If it’s in your profile: Show, don’t tell.
+For example, “Best trip so far: eating ramen during a 12-hour layover at Narita airport.”

 See also: TSA Pre-check, country flag emoji lists